ALL ROADS LEAD TO ROME. YES, BUT WHERE EXACTLY?

 Participation at the 14th International Architecture Exhibition of la Biennale di Venezia, section Monditalia

-The installation consists in a wood and fabric foldable structure which evokes the infinity symbol; at the center the diagrammatic drawing which gives the title to the presentation; enveloped in the structure are a dark room which contains the audio pieace Keith Wagner/Richard Jarret, a photo boot hosting the video projection If Only I Could Turn My Eyes Inside In and a fold receiving the sculptoreal piece The Lucky Aurelius, all aimed at the direct involvement of the public.
+The installation consists in a wood and fabric foldable structure which evokes the infinity symbol; at the centre the diagrammatic drawing which gives the title to the presentation; enveloped in the structure are a dark room which contains the audio piece Keith Wagner/Richard Jarret, a photo boot hosting the video projection If Only I Could Turn My Eyes Inside In and a fold receiving the sculptural piece The Lucky Aurelius, all aimed at the direct involvement of the public.
 All Web Roads Lead to Rome is a later online transposition of the central piece.

 Exhibition documentation at the 14th International Architecture Biennale in Venice.